-Description of Criteria and Weights Ranking Processes for the Allocation of Local Input Points
+Description of Criteria and Weights

-Per the guidance that was provided by the NCDOT SPOT Office, DCHC will utilize at least two qualitative criteria will be used for the purpose of allocation of local points.
+Per the guidance that was provided by the NCDOT SPOT Office, DCHC will utilize at least two qualitative criteria for the purpose of allocation of local points.
 The table below shows the criteria to be used to rank projects for assignment of local points.
 Projects will be ranked based on a six-point scale.

-Criteria Maximum Points (Highway) Maximum Points (Non-Highway) MTP Prioritization 2 Project planned for near-term (by MTP 2025 Threshold) 2 Project planned for mid-term (by MTP 2035 Threshold) 1 Project planned for long-term (by MTP 2045 Threshold) 0 Consistent with Adopted Regional or Local Plan 2 Preliminary Engineering or Engineering Study Completed or 1 Underway 1 Allocation of local tax revenues through a DCHC-member 1 1 jurisdiction voter supported referendum T 1 DCHC-member jurisdiction demonstrates local funding towards 1 progress in project 1 Project complements non-highway transportation facility 1 1 Project supports Environmental Justice Community of Concern 3 1 1 TOTAL MAXIMUM 6 6
+Criteria Maximum Points (Highway) Maximum Points (Non-Highway) MTP Prioritization 2 Project planned for near-term (by MTP 2025 Threshold) 2 Project planned for mid-term (by MTP 2035 Threshold) 1 Project planned for long-term (by MTP 2045 Threshold) 0 Consistent with Adopted Regional or Local Plan 2 Preliminary Engineering or Engineering Study Completed or 1 Underway 1 Allocation of local tax revenues through a DCHC-member 1 1 jurisdiction voter supported referendum 1 1 DCHC-member jurisdiction demonstrates local funding towards 1 progress in project 1 Project complements non-highway transportation facility 1 1 Project supports Environmental Justice Community of Concern 3 1 1 TOTAL MAXIMUM 6 6